muliacode/resume-php/CONTRIBUTING.md

-# Contributing to Resume-PHP
+# Contributing to resumify-php

-Thank you for considering contributing to Resume-PHP!
+Thank you for considering contributing to resumify-php!
 This document outlines the process for contributing to the project and how to report issues.

 ## Code of Conduct